nbgallery/iruby-dependencies/README.md

 ## Active Gems

-Gems active at the time IRuby::Dependencies are added to the dependency bundle.
-This means that you cannot specify a different version of a gem already being used by IRuby.
-If you really need a different version of that gem, install it on the command line and restart the kernel.
+When `IRuby::Dependencies` is first loaded, it saves a list of all active gems, which are added to the dependency bundle.
+For example, since IRuby uses multi_json, the multi_json gem is always included in the bundle.
+Active gems cannot be removed and their versions are fixed.
+If you need a different version of an active gem, install it on the command line and restart the kernel.
+To reduce the number of active gems, `require 'iruby/dependencies'` as early in your notebook as possible.